-Dynamic Pricing: Under this pricing strategy, toll rates are dynamically linked to traffic performance based on traffic conditions monitored in real time.
-Toll rates can vary at intervals of 3 to 15 minutes, and can be set to whatever level is necessary to achieve defined objectives.
+Dynamic Pricing (also Variable Pricing or Congestion Pricing): Under this pricing strategy, toll rates are dynamically linked to traffic performance based on traffic conditions monitored in real time.
+Toll rates can be changed at intervals of 3 to 15 minutes, and can be set to whatever level is necessary to achieve defined objectives.
 This pricing strategy is most effective in conditions where the traffic volumes are extremely high, volatile and/or sporadic, thus requiring constant toll rate adjustments to ensure performance objectives are met.
-This strategy is best suited for corridors that continuously experience reliability problems and are prone to high incidents and/or special event traffic as shown in Figure 6.
+This strategy is best suited for corridors that continuously experience reliability problems and are prone to high incident rates and/or special event traffic as shown in Figure 6.
 The dynamic nature of this pricing strategy makes it the most capable of managing traffic demands to achieve throughput and/or efficiency objectives.